 The course is 100% exam.
 There are three papers (Paper 1, Paper 2 and Paper 3) each worth 33.3% of the A level qualification.
 Each section has 24 marks worth of questions except for Research Methods which is 48 marks.
 The papers are 2 hours long and include a range of multiple choice, short answer and extended writing questions.
+The extended writing questions are essays worth 16 marks each.

-Yes if you want to learn more about the human mind and how our decisions are shaped by our interactions with those around us.
+Yes, if you want to learn more about the scientific study of the human mind and brain and how it effects our beliefs and behaviours